javascript-tutorial/en.javascript.info/1-js/03-code-quality/01-debugging-chrome/article.md

 Now it's time to *trace* the script.

-There are buttons for it at the top of the right pane.
+There are buttons for it at the top of the right panel.
 Let's engage them.

 <span class="devtools" style="background-position:-7px -76px"></span> -- continue the execution, hotkey `key:F8`.
 : Resumes the execution.
 If there are no additional breakpoints, then the execution just continues and the debugger loses control.